SamiFatmi/Deep-Learning-SAMI-FATMI/Lab/README.md

 After scaling the data and creating the datasets, we created the X and y arrays for each of the folders.
 To keep track of our X and y arrays we will store them in a dictionary we call scaled_data_dict.

-To augment our data, we go through the x_train data and produce 5 new imeges through the ImageDataGenerator iterator object.
+To augment our data, we go through the x_train data and produce 5 new images for each image in our X_train through the ImageDataGenerator iterator object.

 ### Visualizing the augmented data to control quality :